How much time do you spend consuming information that you have no intention of taking action on or that you don’t care deeply about?

 The world doesn’t need more people who mindlessly digest whatever information is around.
 What the world needs are people who learn with purpose, who take action on the things that are important to them, and who seek out high quality information as a way to spark creativity — not as an excuse to consume even more.

-What type of food are you feeding your brain?
+What type of brain food are you feeding your mind?
 You wouldn’t want to stuff your body with low quality food.
 Why cram your mind with low quality thoughts?

 Where to Go From Here